-If special accommodations are needed for a disability, those requests must be received at the ABOG office by December 18, 2019.
+If special accommodations are needed for a disability, those requests must be received no later than the close of the application period.
 (See Appendix A for more information about accommodations for disabilities.)

-Candidates who are lactating may request a 30-minute break and extension of their examination if they notify the ABOG office no later than December 18, 2019, and schedule at a Pearson VUE Testing Center by the same date.
+Candidates who are lactating may request a 30-minute break and extension of their examination if they notify the ABOG office no later than the close of the application period and schedule at a Pearson VUE Testing Center by the same date.
 Pearson VUE Centers have limited lactation facilities which are scheduled on a first-come, first-served basis.
 If a candidate requests extra time for lactation, they will have to schedule their testing site through the Pearson VUE accommodations department after contacting ABOG.
 If no seat is available at the closest center, and they have requested extra time, they will have to travel to an available location to sit for the examination.
 (See Appendix B for more information on lactation accommodations.)